Let’s say it clear: you will hardly find a medical specialist who does not recommend Kefir consumption during pregnancy.

 It is usually best to drink a glass of Kefir (250 ml / 8.5 oz) in the morning at breakfast, and another one in the late evening, before bedtime.

-In the morning, the acidity levels in the stomach are at their lowest, which increases the chances of probiotics reaching their final destination – the intestines and bowel.
+In the morning, the acidity levels in the stomach are at their lowest, which increases the chances of probiotics reaching their final destination – the intestines and the bowel.
 As for the evening glass, Kefir contains Tryptophan, which is known to have a relaxing effect on the nervous system and, when taken in the evening, it usually improves night sleep.

 Note: if you have never taken Kefir before, its first use should be approached with caution.